 If you need help at court, you should get legal advice.
 You can also see the Duty Lawyers at the court registry.

 You should arrive at court at least 30 minutes early.
 This will give you time to pass through security and find your courtroom.

 To find your courtroom, look for the court lists in the foyer of the courthouse.
 If you can’t find the court lists, speak to the registry.

-You can check the Daily Court Lists online on the Federal Circuit Court of Australia website the day before the hearing.
+You can check the Daily Court Lists online on the Federal Circuit and Family Court of Australia website the day before the hearing.
 You should still check the court lists at the courthouse on the morning of the hearing, to make sure your hearing has not been moved to another courtroom.